 As parents of transgender children, our primary goal is to love and support our children.
-Next, we ensure the people in their lives accept them and love them for who they are.
+Next, we ensure the people in their lives accept and love them for who they are.
 In that role, we are educators, advocators, and allies.
 We have terminology to learn and acronyms to keep up with.
 Then there is the mountain of paperwork to wade through for name changes and insurance purposes.
 Every five minutes, there is another question to Google.

 Anything we can do for ourselves lightens the burden on our children.

-There comes a time when our children don’t need as much support.
+There comes a time when our children don't need as much support.
 For those of us with older children, that time comes sooner.
 For those of you with younger children, your time will come later.
-That doesn’t mean we won’t still support our kids, because of course, we will.
+That doesn't mean we won't still support our kids because, of course, we will.
 But that hands-on, full-time support will be over.

 Who are we if we aren't supporting our children?

-You may find that supporting your child took up so much of your time and energy that you didn’t make time for yourself.
-That your hobbies and activities fell to the wayside.
+You may find that supporting your child took up so much of your time and energy that you didn't make time for yourself.
+That your hobbies and activities fell by the wayside.
 In the process of educating, advocating, and allying, you lost yourself.

 It can be hard to find your way back to yourself once you've been lost.

 Our inclination can be to jump back in where we left off.
 Or to dive in with both feet, pick a big project, and get to it.
 If you are a knitter, that could look like a blanket or sweater.
 If you are a woodworker, maybe you start with a big piece of furniture.
-If you are a painter, maybe you paint a portrait or a mural.
+If you are a painter, perhaps you paint a portrait or a mural.